 Lyme Disease: Wisconsin Data

-Lyme disease is native to Wisconsin.
-Lyme disease and the ticks that carry it have spread from the northwestern part of the state to nearly all areas of the state over the past 30 years.
+Lyme disease and the tick species that carries it have spread from the northwestern part of the state to nearly all areas of the state over the past 30 years.
 This spread has caused more and more cases of the disease.

 Lyme disease is preventable and treatable.
 Learn more about Tick Bite Prevention.

-Read about Treatment and Signs and Symptoms of Untreated Lyme Disease from the CDC.
+Read about Treatment and Signs and Symptoms of Untreated Lyme Disease from the CDC (Centers for Disease Prevention and Control).

-The graphs below show statewide data for Lyme disease.
-For county-level data, see the Environmental Public Health Tracking: Lyme Disease.
+The map and graphs on this page show statewide data for Lyme disease.
+For more detailed county-level data, see the Environmental Public Health Tracking: Lyme Disease.

 For national data, visit the CDC webpage on Lyme Disease Data and Surveillance.